Herald Island, New Zealand: Pre-European history

 In Māori, the island was given various names, including Motu Pākihi (Pākihi) and Te Pahi ō Te Poataniwha (or Te Pāhī).
 In the 18th Century, the island was a seasonal residence for Waiohua paramount chief Kiwi Tāmaki, when it was the season to snare birds.
 During the Ngāti Whātua/Te Taoū war with Waiohua, the twin Waiohua chiefs Hūpipi and Hūmātaitai from Ōrākei were killed at Herald Island by a Ngāti Whātua war party.

 European history

 It was known as Wood's Island after its first European owner, from the 1840s until the late 1880s, and from the late 1880s until the early 1950s, as Pine Island.
 In 1953, the island joined the Waitakere Riding of the Waitemata County, having previously not had any form of local government.
-At this time, the island's name was officially changed to Herald Island.
-It was linked to the mainland by a causeway in 1957, for which Waitemata County Council charged residents a special rate of 5·878d.
+At this time, the island's name was officially changed to Herald Island after the HMS Herald.

+The first fruit trees in the Upper Waitematā Harbour area were planted at Herald Island in 1847, and by 1922 the island had become a popular location for picnickers and daytrippers to visit by ferry.
+The island was linked to the mainland by a causeway in 1957, for which Waitemata County Council charged residents a special rate of 5·878d.
+The first school is still located where it originally was built, and was used as a school until a larger one was built up the road and it became a post office, then later the museum.

 There are 275 houses on the island, which has a walkway around its perimeter.
 The island is almost entirely residential, with no shops but some small home-based businesses.